AlessioGr/payload-plugin-ai/README.md

 [![npm version](https://badge.fury.io/js/payload-plugin-ai.svg)](https://badge.fury.io/js/payload-plugin-ai)

+ATTENTION: This plugin currently requires a custom fork of payload to work (replace `payload` with `yarn add alessiogr/payload#production-with-custom`).
+This is because a [PR](https://github.com/payloadcms/payload/pull/2436) this plugin depends on is not merged yet.

 In this repository I will add a bunch of AI stuff!
 Currently, it can just generate embeddings for fields using the OpenAI API.
 Expect things to break with updates without notice.

 ## Installation